electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/optionguide/list/_index.md

 ---
 <!-- markdownlint-disable MD033 -->

+In most countries there will be preconfigured trim levels that combine some of the options.

 ## Technology packages

 For the Audi Q6, Audi has integrated technology in different packages.
 The choice of technology package affects which other optional extras can be selected.